ID, ID card, IDs

 - Lowercase except when it marks the beginning of a sentence: The students met with interim Dean John Smith.

-- Capitalize.
-The Net is also acceptable.
+- The net is also acceptable.

 - Do not italicize.